 A statement of the number of course credits or, for the elementary grades, other measures of academic accomplishment appropriate to the agreement, to be earned by the pupil upon completion.

 A statement detailing the academic and other supports that will be provided to address the needs of pupils who are not performing at grade level, or need support in other areas, such as English learners, individuals with exceptional needs in order to be consistent with the pupil’s individualized education program or plan pursuant to Section 504 of the federal Rehabilitation Act of 1973 (29 U.S.C.
 Sec.
-794), pupils in foster care or experiencing homelessness, and pupils requiring mental health support.
+794), pupils in foster care or experiencing homelessness, and pupils requiring mental health supports.

 The inclusion of a statement in each independent study agreement that independent study is an optional educational alternative in which no pupil may be required to participate.
 In the case of a pupil who is referred or assigned to any school, class or program pursuant to Education Code sections 48915 or 48917, the agreement also shall include the statement that instruction may be provided to the pupil through independent study only if the pupil is offered the alternative of classroom instruction.